-Leasing rates were strong in 2017.
-Seattle Housing Authority served more than 17,000 households as of year-end, including more than 5,700 households in public housing, as well as 9,100 households with MTW HCV vouchers and 700 households with special purpose vouchers.
-SHA served an additional 2,000 households through other housing programs such as Section 8 Mod Rehab and Low Income Housing Tax Credit housing.
+Leasing rates were strong in 2018.
+SHA served more than 17,000 households as of year-end, including more than 5,500 households in public housing, 9,400 households with MTW HCV vouchers, and 700 households with special purpose vouchers.
+SHA served an additional 2,100 households through other housing programs such as Section 8 Mod Rehab and Low Income Housing Tax Credit housing.

-The following section focuses on "local non-traditional" households, a small subset of Seattle Housing Authority households that are served at least partially with MTW Block Grant funding but in a format different from the traditional public housing and Housing Choice Voucher programs.
+The following section focuses on "local non-traditional" households, a small subset of SHA households that are served at least partially with MTW Block Grant funding but in a format different from the traditional public housing and Housing Choice Voucher programs.
 These households include, for example, people housed in programs operated by our community partners and the medical respite program.
-To learn more about leasing for all of Seattle Housing Authority's programs, please see Appendix A. Please note that the following table requires that we calculate total households served based on unit months served divided by twelve rather than providing an actual number of households served.
+To learn more about leasing for all of SHA's programs, please see Appendix A.

+Please note that the following table requires that we calculate total households served based on unit months served divided by twelve rather than providing an actual number of households served.
 Therefore these numbers do not correlate with the actual numbers of households served throughout the year or at year end.
 In addition there are differences between planned and actual numbers of households served.